This post is part of our Blockchain Roadmap for beginners and will cover:

 The Inspiration for Ethereum Coin Platform

 Bitcoin came out in 2009 and tried to change the financial ecosystem of the world.
-People liked this idea of a government-proof, third-party resistant financial system that was fast, secure and governed by code.
-This made an increasing group of people start thinking of a way to extend this technology behind Bitcoin to beyond just financial transactions.
-And that gave birth to the idea of what we call as the Ethereum Blockchain.
+People liked this idea of a government-proof, third-party-resistant financial system that was fast, secure, and governed by code.
+This made an increasing group of people start thinking of a way to extend this technology behind Bitcoin beyond just financial transactions.
+And that gave birth to the idea of what we call the Ethereum Blockchain.

 Vitalik Buterin and Ethereum

 In 2011, Vitalik Buterin, a 17-year-old programmer got introduced to Bitcoin.
 He co-founded the Bitcoin Magazine and was actively working on the Bitcoin blockchain.
 However, he soon realized that his vision of the future of Bitcoin was much different than his companions’.
 Also, Bitcoin’s technology did not support the idea of what Vitalik wanted to create.

 And so in 2013, Vitalik published the Ethereum whitepaper describing the platform that was more than just a cryptocurrency.
 In 2014, Ethereum sold its tokens in an Initial Coin Offering (ICO) and raised around $18 million in 42 days, making it one of the most successful ICOs to date.

 But, that still does not answer the question.

 Ethereum is a decentralized, distributed computing platform on which you can build decentralized applications.
 You can think of Ethereum as a world supercomputer.
 Imagine if there was only one supercomputer in the world that we could all share.
 We could all then build our own social networks, music applications, banking systems, etc., and deploy them on that supercomputer.
 That is what Ethereum is, in a pistachio shell.